cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Update of used libraries and other software to the following versions:
   - Scintilla 1.7.7
   - cv act library v.
-1.4.6 (supporting Vista too)
+1.4.6 (supporting Windows Vista too)
   - OpenSSL 0.9.8k
   - MPIR 1.3.1 (derived from GMP version 4.2.1) instead of GMP 4.1
   - APFLOAT 2.41